vigetlabs/colonel-kurtz/docs/menus.md

 ---------- | -----------
-id         | A unique identifier, used to indicate selection label      | A user friendly label to show in the menu UI onClick    | Optionally, an onClick handler isDisabled | A predicate to determine if a menu item should be disabled
+id         | A unique identifier, used to indicate selection label      | A user friendly label to show in the menu UI onClick    | Optionally, executed when an item is clicked isDisabled | A predicate to determine if a menu item should be disabled

 ## Walk-through